stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Voice: Use active voice almost always:
   - No: When the latch has been opened, the panel will slide forward.
 (It's not clear what or who takes the action, avoid passive and past participles)
   - Yes: When you open the latch, the panel slides forward.

+The manuals contain many examples and tips for writing concisely.

 ## Lists and tables

-* List: avoiding nesting more than 2, parallelism, etc...
-See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-lists
+Review the guidance for [lists](https://www.ibm.com/docs/en/ibm-style?topic=format-lists#definition-lists) in the IBM Style manual.
+See a few quick points:
+* Use bullets for more than one item, but not just one item.
+* Avoid nesting lists more than two levels.
+If you are nesting that much, consider switching to headers.
+* Use parallelism.
-    - Definition lists are built with term in bold and colon.
+* Definition lists are built with term in bold and colon.
+See example:
     - **Definition list:** DLs look like this.
-    - Choose complete sentences, or not, but commit!
+    - Choose complete sentences, or not, but commit and make them the same throughout the list
-* Tables:
+* Use tables only when a list does not work.
+Tables can be hard to read, especially on a screen reader.
+* Title tables with the same care that you would use to title a topic or section.
+* Use left-to-right, top-to-bottom logical order.
+* See more guidance for accessibility and formatting tables in the [Red Hat Supplementary manual: Tables](https://redhat-documentation.github.io/supplementary-style-guide/#accessibility-tables) and the [IBM Style Manual](https://www.ibm.com/docs/en/ibm-style?topic=format-tables).

 ## Adding links

-From the Developing Quality Technical Information handbook (IBM Press), do not overuse embedded links:
+From the Developing Quality Technical Information handbook (IBM Press), do not overuse embedded or inline links:

 "Embedded links are links that appear mid-sentence or mid-paragraph.
 Such links are disruptive because the user must decide whether to go immediately to the information..."
 (263)

-* Careful with inline links-- do not overuse.
-If user needs lots of links, consider a section within the topic named: Additional resources.
+* Careful with inline links.
+If user needs lots of links, consider a section within the topic named: _Additional resources_.
+* You do not need to put a link to _Additional Resources_ in the table of contents for that file.
-* Name the link so that the user sees value in the title and can better decide whether to click or come back later.
+* Name the link such that the user sees value in the title and can better decide whether to click or come back later.
 Don't name the link [here].
-* URLs to GitHub issues are usually long and uninformative.
+* URLs to Jira issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
+(This is only used in support docs or release notes.)
-* Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
+* Never link to internal files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.
+* Do not link to blogs, temporary repositories, or anything that cannot be validated by the Support Team or QE.
 * Avoid linking to upstream documentation and community policies unless necessary.
 * When you change a file name, any links to that file also need to change or we will have broken links.

 ## Comments in the source

-Comments should be temporary.
-Use the date when the comment was signed along with its purpose to determine if the comment is worth removing.
-If you need additional information, consider reaching out to the person who signed the comment.
+* Comments should be temporary.
+Comments often sit without being addressed because we are busy.
+They can then create more work for yourself as you eventually return to them or for ithers.

-If you are commenting about changes that need to be made, please create an issue and remove the comments as soon as possible as not to clutter the source.
+* If you are commenting about changes that need to be made, please create an issue and remove the comments as soon as possible as not to clutter the source.
 The source is open and should be as close to the product documentation as possible to follow `dev>test>prod` principle.
+* We only have permanent comments about format or issue numbers in Troubleshooting and Known issues.
+We do not need them in What's new or Errata.

-When commenting in the source, avoid miscommunications by being specific about the context of the comment.
-Provide the following information when leaving comments:

-`//comment | initials or GitHub account name | date`
+* When commenting in the source, avoid miscommunications by being specific about the context of the comment.
+Provide the following information when leaving comments: `//comment | initials or account name | date`

 ## Requirements before merging PRs